 Calibrate channel 1 (CH1) using the two-point calibration method.
-Set the calibration mode display to [111].
+The calibration mode display is set to [111].

 The low input source is applied to the meter when setting the zero value.

 The high input source is applied to the meter when setting the span value.